svangheepuram/vmware_to_fa_portworx/README.md

-# Heading1
+# How to Start?
-#How to start?

 ./pure_vm_to_px.py

 usage: pure_vm_to_px.py [-h]
        --VMname VMNAME
        --Application APPLICATION
        --Kubeconfig KUBECONFIG

-Pre-requisites:
+## Pre-requisites:

-Edit vmware.json and fill Vcenter details of VM location Edit pure.json and fill FlashArray details
+Edit vmware.json and fill Vcenter details of VM location
+Edit pure.json and fill FlashArray details

-What next?
+## What next?

-The data is copied to Portworx Persistent Volume.
-All you have to mount it in K8s with "mountPath: /data".
-Application running in K8s can use Portworx Volume to serve the data.
+1. Mount the PVC with mountPath: in your App.
+2. Application Container should read and write the data.